 - Weight gain

-- Joint and muscles aches and pains
+- Joint and muscle aches and pains

 Several of these symptoms are grouped together and termed “genitourinary syndrome of menopause” (aka GSM) which include what Anna was experiencing: painful sex, vaginal dryness and decreased lubrication, urinary frequency and urgency, urinary leaking, post-coital bleeding, recurrent UTIs and prolapse.
-GSM is a very commonly under diagnosed condition despite 50-70% of the postmenopausal population reporting at least one symptom of GSM, and up to 70% of postmenopausal women displaying pelvic floor dysfunction.
+GSM is a very commonly underdiagnosed condition despite 50-70% of the postmenopausal population reporting at least one symptom of GSM, and up to 70% of postmenopausal women displaying pelvic floor dysfunction.
 Although the menopause phase is most typically associated with hot flashes, GSM symptoms have a higher negative impact on quality of life and unfortunately do not typically spontaneously resolve and can get worse if left untreated.

 If you’ve read any of my other blogs, you know that PT can help with several of the symptoms listed above!
 Pelvic floor physical therapy has great success rates treating urinary urgency and frequency, pain with intercourse, as well as addressing leaking.